Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 There is a unit-mass continuum of infinitely lived households.
 Households have time separable expected utility preferences over stochastic consumption streams

 and where $\beta$ denotes the patience parameter, and $\gamma$ denotes the coefficient of relative risk aversion.
 Households' labor endowment is stochastic and follows an AR(1) process

-The stochasticity of labor endowment makes households subject to uninsurable idiosyncratic risk.
 We discretize the idiosyncratic labor endowment process into a two-state Markov process using the \cite{rouwenhorst_1995} algorithm.
 Households supply their efficient units of labor inelastically at equilibrium wage.
-While households can save by purchasing equity shares $\theta_t^i$, their borrowing subject to a short-sale limit $\theta_{t+1}^i \geq \underline{\theta}$.
+While households can save by purchasing equity shares $\theta_t^i$, their borrowing is subject to a short-sale limit $\theta_{t+1}^i \geq \underline{\theta}$.
 The budget constraint of household $i$ reads as

 The solution to the household savings problem is characterized by the following set of KKT conditions

 Households are exposed to idiosyncratic risk because of their labor endowments and to aggregate risk via the wage, dividends, the stock price, and the profits from startup creation.
 Because of that, aggregate shocks lead to fluctuations in the wealth distribution.
 We denote the household distribution by $\mu^H_t(e^i, \theta^i)$, where $e$ denotes idiosyncratic labor endowment, and $\theta$ share holdings.